saqui3001/bash-script-to-deploy-python-code-from-github/README.md

 # bash-script-to-deploy-python-code-from-github
-bash script to deploy python code from github repository
+bash script to deploy python code from github repository in a Ubuntu 24 machine.

-Activate virtual environment before running the code.
+Make the shellscript exicutable before running the script:
-Deactivate the virtual environment after successful codedownload, database migration and deployment.
+$ chmod +x codeupdate.sh